fsossai/nnet/README.md

 ## Data

-The library provides functions only to process datasets in a plain-text format: every row must contain all features separated by an ascii character and class labels.
+The library provides functions only to process datasets in a plain-text format: every row must contain all features and class labels separated by an ascii character.
 Both regression and classification tasks can be carried out but for the latter the label class must be encoded in one-hot format.

 ## Model creation example

-This snippet creates a multilayer perceptron with 784, 100 and 10 neurons per layer respectively, with _sig\_frac_ ( x/(1+|x|) )as activation function.
+This snippet creates a multilayer perceptron with 784, 100 and 10 neurons per layer respectively, with _sig\_frac_, i.e. x/(1+|x|), as activation function.

 ```c
 Dataset ds_train = {